CS4239-U6/basic-ssrf/README.md

 ## Run using Docker

 If you do not wish to set up the Python and `wkhtmltopdf` dependencies above, an easier way to get started is using Docker.

+> Note: The Dockerfile may not work on a M1 Mac due to the architecture differences, which affects the `wkhtmltopdf` installation.

 Make sure you have Docker installed locally before doing the following:

 1. Build the file with `docker build -t basic-ssrf .`.